Sass tutorial for beginners

 Functions

-SASS functions allow you to define custom functions that return a value You can use these functions to perform calculations, manipulate colors, or handle other operations that help keep your stylesheets flexible and clean.
+You can use functions in SASS to perform calculations, manipulate colors, or handle other operations that help keep your stylesheets flexible and clean.

 @function grid-width($columns, $gutter: 10px) {